11 Outrageous Ways to Spend Money in Retirement

 This cruise line operator takes retirees around the world in opulence.
 Prices for these cruises start at $15,000 per person and can go as high as $840,000 for the longest, most exclusive world cruise suites.
 New for 2026 is the Skyview Regent Suite, with accommodations that look more like homes than rooms on a cruise ship.
 It also includes a private sauna and a personal car with a driver at every port.

-For many retirees, family is everything, and taking everyone on big multi-generational trips is what dreams are made of, until you have to get everyone to the airport, through security, and on the plane.
+For many retirees, family is everything, and taking everyone on big multigenerational trips is what dreams are made of, until you have to get everyone to the airport, through security and on the plane.

 8. Disney Private Jet Adventure

-9. Made-to-Order Jimmy Choo Heels
+9. Made-to-order Jimmy Choo heels

-This phone, one of only eight ever made, is crafted in collaboration with Boucheron, the French jeweller.
-It's made of 18-karat gold and features a ruby and emerald-encrusted cobra snake coiled around the phone.
+This phone, one of only eight ever made, is crafted in collaboration with Boucheron, the French jeweler.
+It's made of 18-karat gold and features a ruby and emerald-encrusted snake coiled around the phone.
 You'd better act fast if you want this super luxurious and extremely pricey phone; there’s only one more left.

 Billionaires and royalty aren’t the only ones who can have private performances by their favorite bands and celebrities; you, too, can book a celebrity if you have enough cash.